Medical expert of the article

 - properties of the pathogen, primarily drug sensitivity.

-Diagnosis of tuberculosis today has a wide range of research methods.
-This is due to the very nature of tuberculosis - a disease with a complex pathogenesis, a polymorphism of manifestations that passes through several stages in its development.
-Each of the methods has organizational, medical, economic and psychological constraints, so allocating only one of them as the main one can do great harm, since in this case a significant proportion of patients drop out of the doctor's field of view, for which this method is obviously ineffective.
+Tuberculosis diagnostics today has a wide range of research methods.
+This is due to the very nature of tuberculosis - a disease with a complex pathogenesis, polymorphism of manifestations, passing through several stages in its development.
+Each of the methods has organizational, medical, economic and psychological limitations, so singling out only one of them as the main one can cause great harm, since in this case a significant portion of patients for whom this method is obviously ineffective falls out of the doctor's field of vision.

 Identification of changes in organs and tissues characteristic of tuberculosis